ArpitSureka/playwright-sap.dev/docs/locators/locateSID.md

 ```

 :::note
-Here sid does not refer to System ID. sid refers to the string that comes in lsdata attribute in WebGUI HTML DOM.
+Here sid does not refer to System ID. sid refers to the string that comes inside lsdata attribute in WebGUI HTML DOM.
 :::

 ## Signature